sage-code/eve/manual/concepts.md

 global
   Integer a ;
   Integer b := 1;
-  Real: d := 2.5;
+  Real d := 2.5;
-  Real: x,y,z := 0.0;
+  Real x,y,z := 0.0;
 ```

 **default value**
-When type is specified, and the initializer ":=" is missing the variable takes default "zero" value.
+When a variable is specified, and the initializer ":=" is missing the variable takes default zero value.
 This value is different for each data type.
 For example zero value for Real numbers is 0.0 and for strings is "".
 Notice the "zero" value is not Null.

-**system variables**
+## System variables
 We define system variables using "$" name prefix. _Environment Variables_ from OS are created automatically along with other "implicit" variables required by EVE semantics.

 ## Modify Value